jeaye/blog.jeaye.com/_posts/2016-02-16-clojurescript.md

-[ClojureScript](https://github.com/clojure/clojurescript) uses the [Google Closure](https://developers.google.com/closure/?csw=1) compiler, which not only mangles and minifies code, but also inlines functions and removes dead code.
+[ClojureScript](https://github.com/clojure/clojurescript) uses the [Google Closure](https://developers.google.com/closure/?csw=1) compiler, which not only mangles and minifies code, it also inlines functions and removes dead code.
-Still, every extra KB in your application is distributed to every user who wants to use it.
+Still, every extra KB in your application is distributed to every client who wants to use it.
 So how can we make it even smaller?

 When looking to shrink the client-side source for